marcjwilliams1/DPClustering.jl/README.md

 ```
 Pkg.clone("https://github.com/marcjwilliams1/DPclustering.jl")
 ```
 To correctly calculate the probability density requires a weighted kernel density estimator which is only available in the latest version of ```KernelDensity.jl```.
-To update the version to the latest one use the following command once you have cloned this package.
+To update the version to the latest one use the following command once you have cloned the ```DPclustering``` package.
 ```
 Pkg.checkout("KernelDensity")
 ```